Leadership in Environmental Sustainability

 The credential formally recognizes the environmental competencies – knowledge, skills, awareness and attitudes of an environmental sustainability citizen – acquired by students through their educational experiences.

-Students earning this credential will have it formally noted on their official TRU transcript and will have it acknowledged at the convocation ceremony.
+Students who successfully complete the Leadership in Environmental Sustainability course will have it formally noted on their transcript and it will be acknowledged with a certificate at the convocation ceremony.

 How do I earn it?